welpo/tabi/content/blog/mastering-tabi-settings/index.md

 Notice how if you set `section_path`, you don't need to set `paginate_by`.
 You can set `max_posts` to the determine the number of posts you want to show on the main page.

 The `title` is the header that appears above the posts.

+##### Display the Date of Posts in Listing

+By default, when listing posts, the date of post creation is shown.
+You can configure which date(s) to display using the `post_listing_date` option.
+Available settings:

+- `date`: Show only the original date of the post (default).
+- `updated`: Show only the last updated date of the post.
+- `both`: Show both the original date and the last updated date.

 #### Listing Projects